Nine Tripod Cauldrons

-The Nine Tripod Cauldrons (九鼎 (Jiǔ Dǐng)) were a collection of ding cast by the legendary Yu the Great of the Xia dynasty of ancient China.
-They were viewed as symbols of the authority given to the ruler by the mandate of heaven.
+The Nine Tripod Cauldrons (九鼎 (Jiǔ Dǐng)) were a collection of ding in ancient China that were viewed as symbols of the authority given to the ruler by the Mandate of Heaven.
+According to its origin narrative, they were cast by Yu the Great of the Xia dynasty.

 At the time of the Shang dynasty during the 2nd millennium BCE, the tripod cauldrons came to symbolize the power and authority of the ruling dynasty with strict regulations imposed as to their use.
 Members of the scholarly gentry class were permitted to use one or three cauldrons; the ministers of state (大夫, dàfū) five; the vassal lords seven; and only the sovereign Son of Heaven was entitled to use nine.
 The use of the nine tripod cauldrons to offer ritual sacrifices to the ancestors from heaven and earth was a major ceremonial occasion so that by natural progression the ding came to symbolize national political power and later to be regarded as a National Treasure.
 Sources state that two years after the fall of the Zhou dynasty at the hands of what would become the Qin dynasty the nine tripod cauldrons were taken from the Zhou royal palace and moved westward to the Qin capital at Xianyang.
 However, by the time Qin Shi Huang had eliminated the other six Warring States to become the first emperor of China in 221 BCE, the whereabouts of the nine tripod cauldrons were unknown.
 Sima Qian records in his Records of the Grand Historian that they were lost in the Si River to where Qin Shi Huang later dispatched a thousand men to search for the cauldrons to no avail.

 Origin

 The Records of the Grand Historian recount that once Yu the Great had finished taming the floods that once engulfed the land, he divided the territory into the Nine Provinces and collected bronze in tribute from each one.
 Thereafter he cast the metal into nine large tripod cauldrons.
-Legend says that each ding weighed around 30,000 catties equivalent to 7.5 tons.
+It has been said that each ding weighed around 30,000 catties equivalent to 7.5 tons.
 However, the Zuo Zhuan or Commentary of Zuo, states that the nine tripod cauldrons were cast by Yu the Great's son, Qi of Xia, the second Xia king, and it was he who received the tributes of bronze from the Nine Provinces.
 The Xia Shu (夏書) section of the Book of Documents contains the Yu Gong or "Tribute of Yu" that describes the rivers and mountains of the Nine Provinces.